Why Is Web Design Important?

 5. It Gives You a Competitive Advantage

-Benchmarking your competitors is not vanity — it is strategic intelligence.
+Benchmarking your competitors isn't vanity.
+It's strategic intelligence.
 Identify where their design fails on usability, accessibility, or mobile experience, and build a site that addresses those gaps.
+Use tools like PageSpeed Insights and WebAIM's Contrast Checker to audit competitor weaknesses and make sure your site outperforms them technically.

 6. It Supports Brand Consistency Across Every Touchpoint